 A tranquil spa to take you on a journey of wellbeing to soothe your mind, body and soul.

-Situated on the Llangollen canal, part of which is included in the UNESCO World Heritage List and is the only heritage site sit in two different countries, Wales and England.
+Situated on the Llangollen canal, part of which is included in the UNESCO World Heritage List.
+The UNESCO is the only heritage site to sit in two different countries, Wales and England.

 Near the Welsh border and close to Shrewsbury, Chester and Manchester making it the ideal location for business and leisure.

 Lion Quays Resort Timeline